leonschreuder/JustSemantics/README.md

 you' wrote.

 Warning: Highlighting like this is very language specific and needs a lot of tweaking before it makes sense.
-More to come, but currently configured for:
+More to come, but currently acceptable for:

 - Kotlin
 - Java

-After installing, enable it in the settings under [Editor] > [Color Scheme].
-Pairs best with the "New UI" system theme.
+- Python

 <!-- Plugin description end -->